raspberrypilearning/memory/en/step_1.md

 title: What you will learn
 ---
 - How to add sound to your Scratch Project
+- Create and use lists to store data
 - How to create and call custom blocks for repeating code

 --- /collapse ---